Scharnhorst-class cruiser: Armament

 The ships' main battery armament consisted of eight 21 cm SK L/40 guns, (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 calibers, meaning that the gun is 40 times as long as it is in bore diameter.) four in twin gun turrets, one fore and one aft of the main superstructure on the centerline, and the remaining four were mounted in single casemates located amidships.
-The turrets were the C/01 type, which was hydraulically operated, and the mounts provided a range of elevation from -5 to +30 degrees.
+The turrets were the C/01 type, which was hydraulically operated, and the mounts provided a range of elevation from −5 to +30 degrees.
 The casemates used electric motors to train the guns, but elevation was hand-operated.
 These guns fired a 108 kg armor-piercing shell at a muzzle velocity of 780 m/s.
 The turrets had a maximum range of 16200 m, while the casemates could only engage targets out to 12300 m.
-The guns were supplied with a total of 700 rounds.
+The guns were supplied with 700 rounds in total.

 The secondary armament included six 15 cm SK L/40 guns in individual casemates.
 These guns fired a 40 kg shell at a muzzle velocity of 800 m/s.
 They could be elevated to 30 degrees, which provided a maximum range of 13900 m.
 For close-range defense against torpedo boats, the ships carried a tertiary battery of eighteen 8.8 cm SK L/35 guns, which were mounted in individual casemates and pivot mounts in the superstructure.
 The 8.8 cm guns fired a 7 kg shell at a muzzle velocity of 770 m/s.
 These guns had a maximum elevation of 25 degrees and a range of 9100 m.

 As was customary for warships of the period, the Scharnhorst-class ships were equipped with four 45 cm submerged torpedo tubes.
 One was mounted in the bow, one on each broadside, and the fourth was placed in the stern.
 The ships were supplied with a total of eleven torpedoes.
 The C/03 torpedo carried a 147.5 kg warhead and had a range of 1500 m when set at a speed of 31 kn and 3000 m at 26 kn.